What’s the difference between fee-only planning and asset-based financial planning?

 What are your obligations to me as a fiduciary?

 All financial planners whose service models include advice pertaining to investment management and securities are held to a fiduciary standard of conduct as described in the Investment Advisers Act of 1940.
-This standard includes an obligation to place the client’s interest above those of the financial planner, to disclose potential conflicts of interest and theme where possible, and clearly present all material facts.
-Under our fee-only planning agreement we are transparent in our fee disclosures and the terms of our engagement.
+This standard includes an obligation to place the client’s interest above those of the financial planner, to disclose potential conflicts of interest, and clearly present all material facts (including all fees and expenses).
+Under our fee-only planning agreement, we are transparent in our fee disclosures and the terms of our engagement.
 Although the fee-only model is sometimes described as being “conflict-free” from an economics perspective, all financial advisor compensation models have certain incentive structures that may conflict with client interests.
 In the fee-only planning agreement, consumers should be aware that all fee-only planners have an inherent, unavoidable incentive to complete our tasks with as little time and effort as possible.

 Are your business practices regulated?